Masmiseim36/nxpSDK/middleware/mcuboot_opensource/boot/cypress/BlinkyApp/Readme.md

 Currently supported platforms

 * PSOC_062_2M
+* PSOC_062_1M
+* PSOC_062_512K

 ### Hardware limitations

-Since this application is created to demonstrate MCUBoot library features and not as reference examples some considerations are taken.
+Since this application is created to demonstrate MCUboot library features and not as reference examples some considerations are taken.

 1. Port/pin `P5_0` and `P5_1` used to configure serial port for debug prints.
 These pins are the most commonly used for serial port connection among available Cypress PSoC 6 kits.
 If you try to use custom hardware with this application - change definitions of `CY_DEBUG_UART_TX` and `CY_DEBUG_UART_RX` in `main.c` of BlinkyApp to port/pin pairs corresponding to your design.
 2. Port `GPIO_PRT13` pin `7U` used to define user connection LED.
 This pin is the most commonly used for USER_LED connection among available Cypress PSoC 6 kits.
 If you try to use custom hardware with this application - change definitions of `LED_PORT` and `LED_PIN` in `main.c` of BlinkyApp to port/pin pairs corresponding to your design.